CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Overview

 \subsection{Article Content Area}

-The article content area presents the original text enriched with multimodal information.
-It serves as the core entry point for reading and exploring comments (see Fig.~\ref{fig:system_interface}C).
-The paragraph structure of the text is preserved to maintain natural readability.
-On this basis, multi-level visual elements are embedded to reveal the distribution of comments and the main discussion focus~\cite{BeckW17}.
+The article content area presents the original text enriched with visual cues for comment exploration (Fig.~\ref{fig:system_interface}C).
+The paragraph structure of the article is preserved to maintain reading continuity, while multi-level visual elements are embedded to reveal comment distribution and discussion focus~\cite{BeckW17}.

-First, frequently mentioned keywords in the comments are highlighted with yellow circles.
-This visual cue helps readers quickly identify the core language elements that triggered wide discussion.
-Such word-level annotation builds a direct link between the text and the focal points of public attention.
+At the word level, frequently mentioned keywords in comments are highlighted with yellow circles, enabling readers to quickly identify the textual elements that trigger intensive discussion and directly linking public attention to the article content.

-Second, at the sentence-level, the system provides three layouts for displaying sentence-level comments.
-These layouts support diverse reading preferences and exploration needs, and users can switch between them at any time.
-The key difference lies in how the most-popular sentence-level comment is presented (Fig.~\ref{fig:schematic_diagram}): \begin{itemize} \item \textbf{Sentence-End Embedding:} In this default layout, the most-liked comment is embedded inline at the end of the target sentence.
-To improve readability, the text color matches its semantic category (statement, question, exclamation, suggestion, or sarcasm).
-The comment is enclosed in square brackets and prefixed with its category, for example: \commentSuggest{Sample comment}.
-This design ensures immediacy while keeping the comment tightly integrated with the original text. \item \textbf{Between-Line Embedding:} In this layout, the most-liked comment is shown as a separate text block between the target sentence and the following one.
-This reduces reading continuity but increases visibility and separation, making the comment visually distinct from the article text. \item \textbf{Click-to-Show:} This minimal layout hides all comment text by default.
-Users only see the general visual cues (orange numbers and blue underlines).
-The related comments appear in the right sidebar only when the user clicks the marked sentence.
-This design minimizes interface distraction and supports an immersive reading experience. \end{itemize}
+At the sentence level, the system supports three layouts for presenting sentence-level comments, which differ in how the most-liked comment is displayed (Fig.~\ref{fig:schematic_diagram}).
+For comparison, we also include a traditional comment layout: \begin{itemize} \item \textbf{Text-End Embedding (Fig.~\ref{fig:schematic_diagram}a):} Traditional layout where all comments were linearly listed at the end of the text.
+This approach provides a global view of user feedback but separates comments from the sentences they refer to, making it harder to follow contextual discussions. \item \textbf{Sentence-End Embedding (Fig.~\ref{fig:schematic_diagram}b):} The most-liked comment is embedded inline at the end of the target sentence.
+Its text color encodes the semantic category (statement, question, exclamation, suggestion, or sarcasm).
+The comment is enclosed in square brackets with a category prefix, ensuring tight integration with the article text. \item \textbf{Between-Line Embedding (Fig.~\ref{fig:schematic_diagram}c):} The comment is displayed as a separate block between adjacent sentences, increasing visual salience while slightly reducing reading continuity. \item \textbf{Click-to-Show (Fig.~\ref{fig:schematic_diagram}d):} Comment text is hidden by default, and related comments are revealed in the sidebar only after the user clicks the marked sentence, supporting a distraction-free reading mode. \end{itemize}